CypaxNET/VFD-Studio2/docs/2_Setup.md

 Changing display settings requires a restart of VFD-Studio 2 to take effect.
 The application will ask you to restart automatically if any changes in this section have been made.

 > [!IMPORTANT]
-> Make sure the display settings match the display connected to the computer and that no other applications such as the <mark>Arduino IDE</mark> are blocking the interface.
+> Make sure the display settings match the display connected to the computer and that no other applications such as the Arduino IDE are blocking the interface.

 ### Display type

 Select the type of display connected to the computer from the provided list.
-If using an u8g2 compatible display, VFD-Studio doesn't need to know the specific type of display since the <mark>Arduino display driver</mark> will take care of the details.
+If using an u8g2 compatible display, VFD-Studio doesn't need to know the specific type of display since the Arduino display driver will take care of the details.

 ### Interface